junxit/us-congress-bills-110/metadata.md

 - 2008-07-29 — Ms. Harman moved to suspend the rules and pass the bill, as amended.
 - 2008-07-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7191)
 - 2008-07-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7191)
+- 2008-07-30 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2008-09-23 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2008-09-24 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment in the nature of a substitute.
+Without written report.
+- 2008-09-24 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment in the nature of a substitute.
+Without written report.
+- 2008-09-24 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 1052.
+- 2008-09-27 — Message on Senate action sent to the House.
+- 2008-09-27 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S9901; text as passed Senate: CR S9901)
+- 2008-09-27 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S9901; text as passed Senate: CR S9901)